DJI Mavic Pro VS GoPro Karma — Clash of the Portables

 As expected from a DJI product, the Mavic Pro comes with a wide variety of smart flight features assisted by GPS and GLONASS positioning.
 A key feature on the Mavic Pro is obstacle avoidance made possible by a series of sensors on the drone.
 Smart Flight features include Follow Me, Orbit, Return to Home, TapFly and Waypoints.
 There is also the Gesture Control which allows people to take selfies by simply waving at the drone’s camera.

 The Karma, unfortunately, does not have a suite of smart flight features that is comparable to the Mavic.
 It instead features a setup that is semi-autonomous.
 Although GPS is present, the Karma is only capable of basic features such as Return To Home and Position Hold.
 Since GoPro is still new to the drone business, this is not surprising.
-To make up for this lack of smart features, the Karma is priced less than the Mavic Pro.
+To make up for this lack of smart features, the Karma is larger for better flying stability and features a detachable camera gimbal system.

 - Camera resolution